 France seeks Gulf Arab help for Mali anti-rebel push

-In response to questions from reporters on a visit to the United Arab Emirates, Fabius added that the presence of French troops on the ground in the Muslim Afican state would not galvanise al Qaeda recruitment in the region.
+In response to questions from reporters on a visit to the United Arab Emirates, Fabius added that the presence of French troops on the ground in the Muslim African state would not galvanize al Qaeda recruitment in the region.

-He said donors would meet towards the end of January to finance an African push against al Qaeda-linked fighters.
+He said donors would meet towards the end of January, probably in Addis Ababa, to finance an African push against al Qaeda-linked fighters.

 "We are discussing with the international authorities - the UN, African Union and Europe - and there is a meeting scheduled shortly," Fabius added.

 Asked how confident he was about getting troops from Gulf countries for deployment, Fabius said: "Everybody has to commit to oneself in fighting against terrorism.
 We are pretty confident that the (United Arab) Emirates will go into that direction as well."